verdeeco/boilerPlatePythonWebService/README.md

 		docker run -p 5000:5000 image_id

-for instance to run the first image listed above, the run command would be like
-		docker run -p 5000:5000 963f6de58dd5
+	for instance to run the first image listed above, the run command would be like docker run -p 5000:5000 963f6de58dd5
  (add -d tag to make it run as a background thread)

 7. Once started, open your browser and go to http://<docker-ip address>:5000.
 Mostly the docker ip address would be 192.168.99.100.
 So open http://192.168.99.100:5000
 8. If it displays a welcome message, you are done!!

+#### OSX
+1. Open a terminal
+2. Start the default docker machine:

+		docker-machine start

+3. Run the following to configure your shell

+ 		eval $(docker-machine env)

+4. Clone this repository:

+		git clone --depth=1 https://github.com/verdeeco/boilerPlatePythonWebService.git <your-project-name>

+5. cd into the project root and build the docker image with `docker build .`
+6. Check to make sure the image was created with `docker images`
+7. To run the image, execute `docker run -p 5000:5000 image_id`
+8. Get the IP of your running docker host with `docker-machine env`

+		export DOCKER_TLS_VERIFY="1"
+		export DOCKER_HOST="tcp://192.168.99.100:2376"
+		export DOCKER_CERT_PATH="/Users/gmuller/.docker/machine/machines/default"
+		export DOCKER_MACHINE_NAME="default"

+9. Navigate to `http://192.168.99.100:5000` to see the running web service

 ## Editing the boiler plate code